The Mirage & Beyond

 Siegfried & Roy ‘Sing-a-long’ on Las Vegas Boulevard, Bernie Yuman, ca. 1990, Photograph, Courtesy of Robert Stoldal Family Collection.
 The Neon Museum.
 2022.025.049

-During their hiatus between the end of Beyond Belief and the start of Siegfried & Roy at the Mirage, Siegfried & Roy stayed busy; the duo, alongside friend and collaborator Lynette Chappell, became American citizens and they even took their show to Tokyo and New York City.
-Upon their return to Las Vegas, in the lead-up to their projected opening at the Mirage Hotel & Casino, the press speculated endlessly on whether the duo would live up to the impossibly high expectations they faced.
+During their hiatus between the end of Beyond Belief and the start of Siegfried & Roy at the Mirage, Siegfried & Roy stayed busy.
+The duo, alongside friend and collaborator Lynette Chappell, became American citizens and took their show to Tokyo and New York City.
+Upon their return to Las Vegas, in the lead-up to their opening at the Mirage Hotel & Casino, the press speculated endlessly on whether the duo would live up to the impossibly high expectations they faced.
 Mike Weatherford, writing for the Las Vegas Review-Journal, ominously wrote, “The boys are back in town… but the stakes have never been higher.”

 The Mirage Hotel & Casino opened on November 22, 1989, with Siegfried & Roy present at the property’s opening ceremonies.
 Their show was slated to open the following month, on December 26, but technical issues and production setbacks resulted in a delay which fueled further speculation and even gave rise to rumors that Roy had died under mysterious circumstances.
 The team’s publicists were pressured to release a public statement denouncing these rumors, and even the Clark County coroner’s office felt compelled to clarify that “no death certificate had [ever] been issued.”
-The show—boasting a $30 million price tag and a custom-built theatre—finally premiered on February 1, 1990, with tickets going on sale first thing in the morning; crowds amassed with eager fans from all over the world, all trying to get their hands on one of the show’s $60.80 tickets, the price of which was unprecedented at the time.
-The show premiered to rave reviews, generating nearly $300 million in its first decade at the property.
+The show—boasting a $30 million price tag and a custom-built theatre—finally premiered on February 1, 1990, with tickets going on sale that morning.
+Crowds of eager fans began to form, all trying to get their hands on one of the show’s $60.80 tickets, the price of which was unprecedented at the time.
+The show premiered to rave reviews, grossing over $300 million in revenue during its first decade at the property.

-After more than a decade and across thousands of shows at the Mirage Hotel & Casino, the duo’s act was abruptly cut short in October 2003, after Roy was brutally attacked by a tiger during their show before a packed crowd.
+After more than a decade and thousands of shows at the Mirage Hotel & Casino, the duo’s act was abruptly cut short on October 3, 2003.
+Roy had been brutally attacked by a tiger during their show in front of a packed crowd.
 Within a week, the nearly 300 cast and crew members who worked on the show regularly were let go.
-The remainder of Siegfried & Roy’s years together were marked by an arduous recovery, generous philanthropy, and a formalizing of their legacy as Las Vegas iconoclasts; Roy died in May 2020, while Siegfried followed shortly thereafter in January 2021.
+The remainder of Siegfried & Roy’s years together were marked by an arduous recovery, generous philanthropy, and a solidifying of their legacy as icons of Las Vegas.
+Roy died in May 2020, and Siegfried died just months later in January 2021.